everpress-co/mailster-block-forms/README.md

 ## Changelog

+### 0.1.9

+- improved: rendering of compontents
+- improved: css for latest WordPress version
+- improved: frontend script to make it more relyable
+- improved: frontend storage selector now working if localStorage is not available
+- improved: Form and Input styles panel is now collapsable again
+- improved: auto block recovery now works with nested blocks
+- fixed: CSS and Events code editor now working correctly
+- change: Form name is now a dedicate section and not collapsable
+- update: display Mailster admin header with Mailster 3.3.3

 ### 0.1.8

 - new filter `mailster_block_form_field_errors` for third parties
 - new `mailster_block_form` filter containing form html
 - new 'load' trigger on forms
 - fixed: check referrer to prevent errors if it's not defined

 ### 0.1.7

 - fixed: display issue of cover block in forms with WP 6.1 and Gutenberg 14.2+
 - fixed: message block are not added correctly with WP 6.1 and Gutenberg 14.2+

 ### 0.1.6

 - new: define custom JavaScript code to get triggered on certain form events.
 - fixed: unable to change the value of the scroll trigger threshold.
 - fixed: don't scroll to bottom of page in preview pane if form has not been saved for the first time.
 - fixed: excerpt was empty on archive page if form was used in content.
 - improved: accessibility on form submission messages (may require form updates).
 - improved: close button accessibility.
 - redirection after form submission now delayed for 150ms to complete all remote events.
 - updated: referrer is now the current page if no the referrer is from the same origin.
 - padding for popups in preview panel is not unset by default.

 ### 0.1.5

 - updated cool down method (Please update this settings in the Appearance menu)
 - using fieldsets for accessibility
 - use preventDefault on button click to prevent default behavior
 - preview improvements

 ### 0.1.4

 - tab now iterates through elements for accessibility.
 - fixed: close button wasn't visible on some mobile devices

 ### 0.1.3

 - new block with a close link to close the popup
 - improved accessibility on close buttons
 - re-enabled kses filter on HTML output

 ### 0.1.2

 - fixed: classic editor is shown if classic editor plugin is enabled
 - improved: validation of post message in preview modal
 - fixed: always load form data even on preview screen

 ### 0.1.1

 - added option to change to alignment of form fields

 ### 0.1.0

 - initial release

 ## Additional Info